Ernest Upham: Personal life

-Upham spent his working life with the Wellington law firm Bell, Gully and Izard, where he was noted for his knowledge of Māori law.
+Upham was born in Wellington and attended Thorndon School.
+He became a law clerk, and spent his working life with the Wellington law firm Bell, Gully and Izard, where he was noted for his knowledge of Māori law.

 Upham married Sarah Smith in Wellington in December 1897.
 They had two sons, Cyril and Frank.
 She died in January 1920.
 He remarried, and when he died in October 1935 he was survived by his second wife.